Domestic Violence Help & Support Groups

-In legal terms, the definition of domestic violence (DV) varies state to state.
-In general, DV can occur between family, current or past spouses, people who share a child or are expecting a child, people who live together, or people who are in (or have been in) a sexual or romantic relationship.
-DV describes behaviors used to establish or maintain control over a relationship through acts such as intimidation, physical abuse, withholding money, or gaslighting.
-Domestic violence can happen to anyone, regardless of gender, age, race, socioeconomic status, religion, or sexuality.
+In legal terms, the definition of domestic violence (DV) can vary from state to state.
+In general, DV can occur between individuals in the family, current or past spouses, people who have a child or are expecting a child, people who live together, or people who are in (or have been in) a sexual or romantic relationship.

-While DV is typically associated with physical violence, it can include many different forms of abuse.
-By learning more about the following types of abuse, you can be better prepared to recognize the signs of an abusive relationship:
+Domestic violence is generally considered to be any pattern of behavior used in a relationship to establish or maintain control over someone else.
+DV can include many different forms of abuse.
+By learning more about the following types of abuse, you can be better prepared to recognize the signs of an abusive relationship.

-Physical abuse constitutes any physical activity done to cause physical harm or fear of harm.
-Oftentimes, physical abuse increases in intensity over time, and it can include:
+Physical abuse can constitute any physical activity done to cause someone physical harm or fear of harm.
+Physical abuse increases in intensity over time, and might include actions such as:

 • Throwing things